iewug/Simplified-Qwen2-Inference/README.md

 ## 1. About

 For better understanding how LLM works, I separated and simplified the Qwen2 model from the original `transformers` package.
-Therefore, Pytorch and safetensors are the only packages required.
+Therefore, PyTorch and safetensors are the only packages required.
 Also, detailed code comments were made (although many in Chinese).

-Approximately 30GB of GPU memory is required.
+Some other details:

+- Generative dialogue and batch input are supported.
+- Attention Implementation: Eager, rather than sdpa or FlashAttention
+- For simplicity, the code is run on a single gpu.
+Therefore, the GPU should have more than 30GB memory with `deepseek-r1-distill-qwen-14B` model.
+However, if you use smaller models, it can be solved.
+- The tokenizer differs from the one from `transformers` package in terms of api and part of implementation.

 ## 2. Preparation